-EligibilityFaculty members from ABET-accredited engineering programs.
+EligibilityFaculty members from engineering or science programs at US universities or colleges.
 Faculty member(s) must meet the requirements for curriculum and teaching requirements as required by the nominating university.
 No more than one (1) proposal per faculty member shall be considered annually.

 Method of Selection

-The University Programs Committee selects up to two $10,000 grants each year, pending merit and number of submissions.
+The Financial Awards Committee selects up to two $10,000 grants each year, pending merit and number of submissions.

 A critical review will be made of all proposals by the committee, using the following guidelines or other appropriate criteria as bases, agreed by the committee members based on their experience and the contents and quality of the submitted proposals: